Welcome to the WellStart Coach Training Academy!

 In a world when we can temporarily avoid physical pain through opioids and NSAIDS and psychological pain through junk food and alcohol and tobacco etc., the directive to avoid pain turns into addiction.
 And in a society in which we almost never have to exert ourselves physically, the direction to conserve energy produces a nation of couch potatoes.

 We can’t get rid of this lizard brain, no matter how psychopathic it sounds as it screams at us to eat crap and not exercise.
-Instead, we have to learn how to dominate it.
-Put it in its place.
-Replace it as the driver of our behavior with our rational brain, our neo-cortex.
+Instead, we can befriend it, retrain it, and get it working for us rather than against us.

 Our coaching framework is based on the coaching methodology Peter Bregman and I share in You Can Change Other People.